trynova/ecmascript_futex/README.md

 itself a fork of [`atomic-wait`](https://github.com/m-ou-se/atomic-wait).
 The changes inherited and kept from `wait_on_address` are:

-- Support for waiting with a timeout
+- Support for waiting with a timeout.
-- Support for `wasm32` on nightly using `std::arch`
+- Support for `wasm32` on nightly using `std::arch`.
-- Polyfill for all other platforms
+- Polyfill for all other platforms.

-The main
+The API has been heavily modified; the wait APIs return the result of the wait to the extent that the OS APIs provide it, while the notify APIs report how many threads were woken up, again to the extent that the OS APIs provide such information.

 Natively-supported platforms: